Recreate Physics History: Build a Voltaic Pile

-Italian scientist, Allesandro Volta, read about Galvani's work and through experimentation came to strongly disagree with Galvani's explanation of the phenomena, especially the idea that living beings produced "animal electricity."
+An Italian scientist, Alessandro Volta, read about Galvani's work and through experimentation came to strongly disagree with Galvani's explanation of the phenomena, especially the idea that living beings produced "animal electricity."
 Volta instead believed that the electricity present in the frog was the result of the contact of the metal probes with the frog tissue.
 In 1791, Volta produced continuous electric current when he placed a cloth soaked in salt water between silver and zinc disks.
 In 1800, Volta discovered that the current increased when he stacked several pairs of these single electrochemical cells together.
 This device became known as the voltaic pile, and was the first electrochemical battery.
-You can learn more about the debate between Volta and Galvani and its significance to the fields of both electricity and anatomy by viewing the video below:

 You can make your own voltaic pile out of simple and inexpensive materials.
 Although Volta used silver and zinc, it is more feasible – and inexpensive – to use copper and zinc for the metal disks.
 Even though pennies are no longer made of copper, their copper coating still makes them a great choice for copper disks, and zinc disks can be obtained by purchasing galvanized electrical boxes and punching out the holes.
 The electrical box seen on this page and in the video was purchased at a local home improvement store for only $0.74 and provides 17 zinc disks.
 Other materials needed include thick card stock, salt water, a voltmeter or multimeter, and scissors.
 Wooden dowel rods poked into modeling clay can provide vertical support for the pile as more and more cells are stacked on top of each other, and more closely replicates the design of the original Voltaic pile.
 You may also want to include an LED and connecting wires as your voltaic pile should generate enough power to light an LED.